xschen-beb/CyberThreat-Eval/output/npm Package Found Delivering Sophisticated RAT.md

 Mitigation:
 1. **Audit and Monitor Dependencies:**
    - Regularly audit npm packages and dependencies for known vulnerabilities and malicious behavior.
-   - Use tools like npm audit and automated risk detection platforms similar to Phylumís.
+   - Use tools like npm audit and automated risk detection platforms similar to Phylum‚Äôs.

 2. **Implement Strict Access Controls:**
    - Ensure that only trusted and necessary packages are used in projects.